sdenec/tidy5e-sheet/README.md

 ### grid/list view
 You can toggle item and spell inventorys into grid or list layout.
 List is the default view.
 Grid offers a more condensed overview of your icons and spell with focus on icon art.
 Youll still able to see the main infos like quantity, charges, equipment/preparation/attunement and if an item is magical.
 Every other info will show in the info box to the left when you hover over an item.

+### Better Spell Level Buttons for DnD 5e

+This is an embedded version of Rayuaz's module [Spell Level Buttons for DnD 5e](https://github.com/Rayuaz/spell-level-buttons-for-dnd5e), replaces the spell level select dropdown menu with buttons.

 ### settings
 there are plenty of settings from dark mode to round/square portraits, health visualization and user specific options.
 I tried to make each settings description as clear as possible so you should be able to carefully read an pick what you want.